ipfabric/docs/docs/support/security_bulletins.md

 Tokens issued in the web app are accepted without proper validation.
 Using this, users of any privilege level can call an API endpoint to create a new admin user account with their token.
-They can then their privilege by logging in to the new account.
+They can then escalate their privilege by logging in to the new account.

 ## NIM-9023: API Token Privilege Escalation